The Old Growth Conservancy Society invites you to it’s AGM via Zoom.

 The OGCS holding a Socially Distanced Celebrationin recognition of the 30th Anniversary of the 1990 Golf Course Referendum.

 Join us on Sunday, November 22 at 1 PM in Parking Lot #5 to reminisce with old friends, make some new ones and celebrate West Vancouver citizens rejecting a golf course in favour of protecting old growth.
-The cupcakes will be many and the speeches will be brief.

 COVID-19 Update The July tours have been cancelled.
 The August and September tours are accepting reservations by email.